 Last, but not least, the software dashboard is interactive and easy-to-understand.
 It showcases everything from compliance status to eligibility requirements.
 It also lets you develop entire benefits plans, manage your benefits budget, and compare benefit providers.

 ADP Workforce Now Pricing

-Customizable pricing is provided upon request by contacting the sales team through the company website.
+Customizable pricing is provided upon request by contacting the sales team through the website.

 PlanSource is a completely cloud-based benefits management software.
 It also offers some other HR services such as payroll management and onboarding solutions.

-PlanSource is somewhat of an open-source software – it gives you the freedom to develop different kinds of benefits plans, programs, and models.
+PlanSource is an open-source software – meaning it gives you the freedom to develop different kinds of benefits plans, programs, and models.
 It’s also customizable and offers configurable benefit presets.
-Each model and plan can be modified in how they’re deployed, the amount of contributions, and other additional parameters that can be set to differentiate the plans for different kinds of employees.
+Each model and plan can be modified in how they’re deployed, the number of contributions, and other additional parameters that can be set to differentiate the plans for different kinds of employees.

 The software also provides talent and workforce management services designed to make sure your workforce is in good shape.

 The is also known to only deal with top insurance companies and benefits providers.
 This allows their clients to provide benefits from the best providers at competitive rates.

 The software also allows for COBRA program administration and custom communication networks for employees.
 It also allows you to handle all of the benefits enrollment, shopping, and billing so that you can have a unique benefits program.

 Custom pricing applies to each package depending on the of employees.
 For more information, contact the through its website.